Convert to Package and Module

+Convert to Package and Module**

     Select a .py file.

-- Inspect the project: the package named as the converted module is created; the __init__.py file contains all code from the .py file.
+    Inspect the project: the package named as the converted module is created; the __init__.py file contains all code from the .py file.

     With the package created, you can add more new modules to it, or you can use Move and copy refactorings to derive modules from the initial implementation.
 You can also modify the __init__.py file to put some initialization code for the package or list all the added modules by using the

     Convert to a Python module